-The results for the year are set out on page 44 and the profit for the year, after tax, amounted to £134.6 million (2019: £84.0 million).
-The financial statements of the Company are prepared in accordance with International Financial Reporting Standards ('IFRS') as adopted by the European Union.
+The results for the year are set out on page 40 and the loss for the year, after tax, amounted to £78.5 million (2020: £134.6 million profit).
+The financial statements of the Company are prepared in accordance with United Kingdom adopted international accounting standards and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).